The History and Power of Soundtracks

 In order to fill up the absence of sound, live orchestras or in-house pianists performed music alongside a film.
 Live music was provided for two reasons according to Encyclopaedic website, Film Reference, firstly, music masked the awful racket produced by projectors and secondly, it gave the audience a sense of reality.
 They could look beyond the 2D aspect of the film and become immersed in the action created by the fusion of sound and image.

 The choice of music played by in-house pianists and orchestras varied from cinema to cinema.
 Much like music used in film today, popular hits of the day could be heard in film, if the pianist chose to play a song that everyone was familiar with.
 The in-house pianists or orchestra were also sometimes given pre-selected music by the film distributors, who sent out suggestions of the kind of music that should be played – for instance, if there was a chase scene the pianist would play at a fast-paced tempo, if a hero came on screen, a triumphant piece would be played (Fischoff, 2005).
 Original scores for films were also produced prior to spoken dialogue.
-The American silent-epic ‘The Birth of a Nation’ (1915) was the first film to be produced with a score made for it, which consisted of original music as well as adapted music, with a three-hour score created by composer Joseph Carl Breil.
+The French silent film ‘The Assassination of the Duke of Guise’ (1908) was the first film to do this, with a score written by none other than the legendary French composer Camille Saint-Saëns.

 Image from Wiki Commons